-Goal: To preserve a precious part of the tropical world, forever.
-Cloudbridge includes an important piece of existing natural cloud forest with an enormous diversity of tropical trees, birds, insects and other flora and fauna.
-The property includes a significant portion of riparian and high-altitude mountainside forest.
-Cloud forest foliage and epiphytes have a unique capacity to capture moisture in the air.
-Thus through their impact on the air, water and soil quality, flood control, climate patterns, and numerous known and unknown plant and animal species, cloud forests profoundly affect life surrounding them and life around the planet.
+In 2002, Ian and Genevieve (Jenny) Giddy purchased a 60 hectare (148 acre) cattle farm bordering Chirripó National Park in southern Costa Rica.
+Subsequently, the reserve was extended with the purchase of six more small cattle farms for a total of about 283 hectares (700 acres).
+The property includes approximately 28 hectares (70 acres) of riparian and high-altitude montane primary forest, which supports an enormous diversity of tropical trees, birds, insects and other flora and fauna.
+Cloudforest foliage and epiphytes have a unique capacity to capture moisture from the air, allowing moisture-loving organisms to survive even during the dry season.
+Through their impact on the air, water and soil quality, flood control, climate patterns, and numerous known and unknown plant and animal species, cloudforests affect life surrounding them and life around the planet.

 Cloudbridge Nature Reserve is located along the western edge of the Chirripó National Park (NP).
 Chirripó NP is part of the largest protected area in Central America, which includes La Amistad International Park among others, an UNESCO World Heritage Site.
 Cloudbridge further extends the forests of these parks by connecting the Chirripó NP to the east with other reserves and forested areas to the west.
 The reserve runs down the valleys of the Chirripó Pacifico and Uran Rivers, forming a biological corridor for animals like the Quetzal, Tapir, Puma, Jaguar and many more!

 Guided by a four point mission statement, Cloudbridge strives to:

 - Conserve our natural resources for present and future generations by using green energy, minimizing our carbon footprint, protecting our land and its inhabitants as invaluable, promoting plant based diets, and limiting our waste.